therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_overview.en.md

 - Expand permissions for our GCP service account used for Dataflow
 - Deploy a Pub/Sub topic and subscription for deadletter queue to handle failed dataflow events
 - Deploy the Splunk dataflow template
-- Validate the data is flowing into Splunk sucessfully.
+- Validate the data is flowing into Splunk successfully.

 ## Architecture Diagram
 Below is the architecture pattern used for this lab: